diederickh/roxlu_experimental/addons/Libav/README.md

   by the codec (so, if it exists in the output of `listSupportedVideoCodecPixelFormats()`), then we don't need to convert the input data to the correct pixel format.
 Set the `AVEncoderSettings.in_pixel_format` to the input format you can provide.
+- The `AVEncoder` is still work in progress and for now mostly tested to generate .flv, .mov and .mp4 using h264 (libx264).
+In `AVEncoder::open()` we select the ultrafast preset, this makes no sense when encoding with e.g. ogg.
+I want to add a couple of custom presets like `QUALITY_MEDIUM`,`QUALITY_GOOD` and `QUALITY_BEST` which will automatically set the correct settings for the encoder.

 ## AVDecoder